"Like sands through the hourglass, so are the days of our lives."

 Philip and Chelsea are actually worse examples than Belle, though no one comes close to touching the insanity of how much E.J. was aged up.

-Where the Hell Is Springfield? - The whereabouts of Salem is never mentioned but it has been hinted that it is somewhere near Chicago.
-(It was evidently originally Salem, MA, but the writers stopped paying attention a long time ago, and many of the characters (particularly Bo) make frequent references to being Cubs fans.)
+Where The Hell Is Springfield?: The whereabouts of Salem are never mentioned, but it has been hinted that it's somewhere near Chicago.
+It was evidently originally Salem, MA, but the writers stopped paying attention a long time ago, and many of the characters (particularly Bo) make frequent references to being Cubs fans.

-White Sheep - For many years Alexandra "Lexie" Carver was this to long-running villains the DiMera family, as was her brother Tony DiMera, at least when he wasn't being impersonated by his homicidal cousin Andre.
+White Sheep: For many years, Alexandra "Lexie" Carver was this to the DiMera family, as was her brother Tony DiMera, at least when he wasn't being impersonated by his homicidal cousin Andre.
 But even they dabbled with being villains.

 Both characters are now deceased (Lexie likely for good, given that the actress who portrayed her for most of the character's existence has retired from acting).
 In their place Chad DiMera currently is striving to be this.

-Wicked Cultured- Stefano DiMera.
-Occasionally Victor Kirakis and Brady Black will make Greek referrences.
+Wicked Cultured: Stefano DiMera.
+Occasionally Victor Kirakis and Brady Black will make Greek references.